Dust sub-millimetre emission in green valley galaxies: The sub-millimetre emission

-A similar result was previously noted by \citet{Eales2018}, based on a similar dataset\footnote{We have exploited more recent data products of the GAMA team, particularly matched aperture photometry.
-Also, our limiting $250\,{\mu m}$ fluxes are different.}.
-They observed that sub-mm detected galaxies (specifically those with $250 \, \mum$ emission $\geq 30 \,{\rm mJy}$ from $H-$ATLAS) are predominantly located in the optical GV.
-They suggested that this could originate from a continuous, \textit{non}-bimodal distribution of galaxies in the $M_{\rm stars}-$SFR diagram, attributing the SFR bimodality to an incorrect mapping between colors and SFR (and vice versa).
-In other words, they interpret the observation of a "green mountain" as an argument against the widely accepted scenario which associate GV galaxies to a transition (in terms of SFR) population.
-While we stay agnostic regarding this conclusion, we will exploit our model to investigate the substantial sub-mm emission in GV galaxies. \\
+We conclude this section noting that \cite{Eales2018} observed that sub-millimetre detected galaxies (specifically those with $250 \, \mum$ emission $\geq 30 \,{\rm mJy}$ from $H-$ATLAS) are predominantly located in the optical GV.
+They suggested that this could originate from a continuous, non-bimodal distribution of galaxies in the $M_{\rm stars}-$SFR diagram, attributing the SFR bimodality to an incorrect mapping between colours and SFR (and vice versa).
+In other words, they interpret the observation of a `green mountain' as an argument against the widely accepted scenario that associates GV galaxies with a transition population (in terms of the SFR) .
+Although this green mountain is in place when looking at the whole distribution (see their Fig. 3), it should be considered that GV (as well as BC and RS) colours evolve with stellar mass, likely reddening.
+Our analysis, which accounts for this, highlights that actually GV galaxies have intermediate $250 \, \mum$ emission.

-We conduct a more detailed analysis of the above result, noting that in general color distributions shift towards redder colors with increasing stellar mass (e.g. Figure \ref{fig:colorMass}).
-We perform the same analysis by splitting the samples into various mass bins, as shown in Figure \ref{fig:ur_bimod_250mum}.
-At fixed stellar mass, galaxies with bluer colors have a higher fraction of sub-mm emitters.
-Thus, the analysis reveals that $\Sduecinquanta$ emission is likely present in galaxies with colors within the blue peak of the $u-r$ distribution, as well as within the GV region between the blue and red peaks.
-This finding is consistent in both the simulated and observed samples.

-This analysis helps to understand the main discrepancy between our model galaxies and the GAMA sample, as noted in Figure \ref{fig:ur_bimod_250mum_1bin}, i.e. the different color distribution of $\Sduecinquanta \geq 100\,{\rm mJy}$ galaxies.
-Our model produces a non-negligible number of blue, $\Sduecinquanta \geq 100\,{\rm mJy}$ galaxies with masses $10 \leq {\rm log} \, {M_{\rm stars}/M_\odot} < 10.5$, whereas the GAMA sample shows a lower fraction of blue galaxies in this mass range, with the observed population peaking at redder colors compared to our model predictions.
-We argue that the primary shortcoming of our model is the overproduction of blue galaxies in this mass range rather than an issue with the sub-mm emission itself.
-Indeed, when plotting Figure \ref{fig:ur_bimod_250mum_1bin} for log $M_{\rm stars}/M_\odot<10$ galaxies (not shown here for brevity), the distribution of $\Sduecinquanta \geq 25\,{\rm mJy}$ and $\Sduecinquanta \geq 100\,{\rm mJy}$ galaxies peaks on the blue peak in both the observed and simulated sample.\\

-The above considerations do not rely on any specific definition of the GV but are solely derived from the positions of the blue and red peaks in the color distribution.
-We can further analyze the results using the explicit definitions of BC, GV, and RS.
-To accomplish this, we categorize galaxies into these three classes (and also no-RS galaxies for the simulated sample) in both the model and observed samples, as detailed in Section \ref{sec:GVdefinition}.